 Best Things to do in Varanasi in 2 days

-There are many things to do in Varanasi but the ideal way to see the Varanasi is taking a Walk.
+There are many things to do in Varanasi but the ideal way to see Varanasi is by taking a Walk.
 Take a walk in the old city and experience Varanasi -chaotic and colorful.
-There are many Hindu temples, ghats on the Ganges to see the different activities and just walking aimlessly also can give you an insight of the Place; you just need to soak into all of them.
-So travel with me to Best Places to Visit in Varanasi in 2 days.
+There are many Hindu temples, and ghats on the Ganges to see the different activities and just walking aimlessly also can give you an insight into the Place; you just need to soak into all of them.
+So travel with me to the Best Places to Visit in Varanasi in 2 days.

 Take Stroll on the Ghats of Ganga